Augmentation Mammoplasty (with Breast Implants)

 Patients have a choice of either a general anesthesia or intravenous sedation anesthesia.
 As in all of our operations, the anesthesiologist is a board-certified, and highly skilled, experienced anesthesiologist.
 If the breast implants are placed below the muscle, the operation is usually performed under general anesthesia.

 After your breast augmentation procedure it takes approximately three to four days to feel comfortable.
 You should refrain from exercise for roughly three weeks after surgery while you recover.

 Breast Augmentation & Implant Complications:

 Breast augmentation surgery has several potential postoperative complications.
 These include capsular contracture, deflation of the implant, and wrinkling of the breast implant.
 Dr. Sherman will discuss the incidence of each of these and relate it to your individual surgery.

 In addition, some patients experience a temporary numbness of the nipple for several weeks after surgery.
 This may last longer or may be permanent in a very small group of patients.

-Insurance Information: Breast enlargement is rarely covered by any insurance program.
-However, if there is a congenital maldevelopment of one or both breasts, this may be covered, and would depend on which carrier that you might have.
-Some insurance companies will cover the removal of ruptured silicone implants.
-If you do havce a ruptured implant, our office will contact your insurance carrier to help you determine if you are covered.
+The cost of breast augmentation surgery is rarely covered by any insurance program.
+However, if there is a congenital maldevelopment of one or both breasts, this may be covered.
+Some insurance companies will cover the removal of ruptured silicone breast implants.
+If you do have a ruptured breast implant, contact our New York plastic surgery center to determine if your breast augmentation surgery costs are covered.